soniacweb/SEI-Project-X-flixbox/README.md

 ---
 ### Overview

-##### For FilmLovers
+Flixbox is a Netflix-inspired movie repo app built for fellow movie lovers.
+The app is an extensive movie database with custom-built features, using the MovieDB API.
+Features include a search/filter functionality for the user, and a 'more listings' button and feature to add further movies to the same page.
+I developed the site using React and its new feature, React Hooks.

 ###### A Web Site- TV & Movie Database with custom-built filters using Third-party APIs.

 ---
 ### Technologies used

-Technologies: API, CSS, Git, GitHub, React,React Hooks, UX, Node.js, Heroku
+API, CSS, Git, GitHub, React, React Hooks, UX, Node.js, Heroku, Webpack, JSON, Netlify

 ---